Did you know your home is like a mirror reflecting your emotional state?

 I mentioned the most common rooms of a home… you may need to tackle others, like an office, kids room, toy room… same rules of thumb apply – use the 3 box method and start sorting!

 Once you have finished making sure you attend to GET RID OF IT pile.
 The longer it stays around your home the more time you have to second guess your decision.
 So make sure you donate, consign, recycle or even re-gift these items ASAP.
+Bring some bright colors to your place with brushwork painters central PA painting.

 If there were items you were really stuck on and couldn’t decide, put it in storage.
 Have one separate bin that is for Misc items.
 Having it out of site will really test if you miss it, or need it.
 Put it on your calendar say 3 months to go through the bin again – if you haven’t scrummaged through it already to get something … then do you really need it?
 Now GET RID OF IT!
 If you lack time to do it yourself, get professional help from Hanover Home Cleaning Pros.